Taylor Walls Player Props: Rays vs. Rangers

 Taylor Walls At The Plate

-- Walls has six doubles, two triples, seven home runs and 24 walks while hitting .208.
+- Walls has six doubles, two triples, seven home runs and 24 walks while batting .209.

-- In 46.8% of his 47 games this season, Walls has picked up at least one hit.
-He's also had five multi-hit games.
+- In 47.9% of his games this season (23 of 48), Walls has picked up at least one hit, and in five of those games (10.4%) he recorded more than one.

-- He has hit a long ball in 12.8% of his games this season, and 3.9% of his trips to the plate.
+- He has gone deep in six games this year (12.5%), homering in 3.8% of his trips to the plate.

-- Walls has had at least one RBI in 27.7% of his games this season (13 of 47), with two or more RBI three times (6.4%).
-He has also been responsible for three or more of his team's runs in two contests.
+- Walls has an RBI in 14 of 48 games this season, with multiple RBI in three of them.
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in 22 games this season (46.8%), including multiple runs in six games.
+- In 45.8% of his games this year, he has scored at least once.
+And he's had six games with multiple runs (12.5%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.